-The mission of Washington Health System Foundation is to generate present and future charitable resources to support Washington Health System in providing high quality health care services to the people it serves.
+The mission of the Washington Health System Foundation is to foster philanthropic relationships to support Washington Health System’s commitment to healthier communities.

 The Foundation raises funds through:

 - Donations, grants, and sponsorships by individuals, organizations, and corporations.

 - Yearly giving campaigns that ask families, friends, and community members to support the health system.

 - Special capital campaigns that raise money for construction projects to better meet our community’s health needs.